 Investigators must submit a protocol for review and receive approval from the appropriate committee before initiating any such research.

 All faculty, staff and students involved in research using human subjects, animal subjects or biohazardous materials must first complete the appropriate online training offered by the Collaborative Institutional Training Initiative (CITI) and pass all applicable modules.
 For more information, see the training (CITI) FAQs.
-For those working in the Animal Research Wing, safety training is also required.
+For those working in the Vivarium (Animal Research Wing), please see their website for further training requirements.

 Conflicts of Interest